Panthers will start Mayfield at QB with Walker injured

 AP Sports Writer

 CHARLOTTE, N.C.
-(AP) — Baker Mayfield is back as Carolina’s starting quarterback.
+(AP) — Baker Mayfield is getting another chance as Carolina’s starting quarterback.

-Mayfield, the No. 1 overall pick in the 2018 NFL draft, will start for the Panthers on Sunday against the Baltimore Ravens after P.J.
-Walker was diagnosed with a high ankle sprain.
+Mayfield, the No. 1 overall pick in the 2018 NFL draft, will return to the Panthers starting lineup on Sunday against the Baltimore Ravens after P.J.
+Walker was diagnosed with a high left ankle sprain.

-The Panthers say Walker was injured in Thursday night’s 25-15 victory against the Atlanta Falcons but coach Steve Wilks said Walker toughed it out and continued to play.
-The Panthers made no mention of the injury after the game.
+Walker was injured in the fourth quarter of Carolina’s 25-15 victory against the Atlanta Falcons on Thursday night when two defensive players crashed into his leg.
+He got up with a slight limp, but remained in the game.

-However, replays of the game showed Walker got up with a slight limp after an incomplete third down pass with 9:26 left in the fourth quarter when two Falcons defenders collapsed on him, causing his ankle to awkwardly twist.

 Walker is the third Carolina quarterback to suffer a high ankle sprain this year.
 Darnold was injured in the preseason and Mayfield in Week 5.